Steps to Becoming an Accountant in Idaho

 Accountants in Executive Roles

-The most lucrative accounting jobs are executive level positions held by CPAs who spend years working their way up from accounting departments to corporate leadership positions.
+The most lucrative accounting jobs are executive-level positions such as CFOs, which are held by CPAs who spend years working their way up from accounting departments to corporate leadership positions.
 They are well compensated for the credential and the expertise it represents.
-Chief Financial Officers with corporations in Boise command salaries that range from $107,912 to $442,552 a year at the 25th to 95th percentile.

 Salaries for Accountants and Auditors in Idaho’s Rural and Urban Areas